narendrakumar92/Yelp-Trend-propagation---NetGel/SML_Group13_Project_Code/Readme.md

 		2. Run create_format_database.py to get the database in SQLlite format.
 		3. [Databases created by us can by viewed at this link] (https://drive.google.com/open?id=0B5u6zDw91bPWckIyTTd6U3F4ZVk)

+## Perform Topic Clustering for Kmeans and TwitterRank

+* Data Inputs:
+	* smlProject_v2_usr(str-4,fans-50,review_count-50)_business(review_count-5).db - Database used for topic modelling

+* Outputs:
+	* userid_adjacency_original.out - UserId Adjacney list calculated using the friend ids

+* Steps - calculate_lda:
+	* Provide the correct relative path for the listed required input files
+	-  Calculate adjacency List
+		1. execute matrix_FriendsList function from graph.py to get the required adjacency matrix in regards to the database file used.
+	-  Calculate Similarity Computation
+		1. Compute weight of the edges with respect to the adjacency matrix
+		2. execute similarityComputation function from graph.py
+	- Perform K-Means Clustering for Users
+		1. Execute k-means clustering based on similarity computation of edges from previous step
+		2. to achieve this please call Kmeans_clusterSeparate from graph.py
+	- Create LDA Corpus
+		1. Select all the reviews from the database to create the corpus
+		2. execute corpusFormulation function from LDA_formulation.py
+		3. execute LDAUnique function from LDA_formulation.py to remove the stop words from the corpus
+		4. To apply LDA to the generated and pruned corpus please execute corpusLDA function from LDA_Formulation.py
+	- Perform LDA for each User
+		1. To apply LDA on every user please call the function usewrReviewLDA from LDA_Formulation.py
+	- Create the Adjacency Matirx for topics
+		1. To create the 10 Matices with respect to the topics please call readUserTopics function from LDA_Formualtion.py

 ## Perform Topic Clustrering Using Doc2Vec

 * Assumptions: